jennynicoleaustin/in-prep/S20 - React Router Advance Project/Notes.md

+V. 280 Index Routes
+- Rather than putting an empty '' as the path
+  - set index: true
+- index route =
+  - default route if parent route is active

 V. 284 - Data Fetching with a loader()
 - React router to start fetching the data as soon as we navigate to the page.
   - Fetch the data first, then render the page....